samlawski/codecookies/flask-2-tutorial/04-static-files.md

 1. Create a CSS and maybe a JavaScript file for your project and add them to the static folder.
 2. Load the CSS and JavaScript files correctly in your HTML templates
 3. Add a downloadable file to your application.

+This can be a good opportunity to spend some time with the layout of your application.
+Make it look nice and spend some time writing out your CSS code.